boxbackup/boxi/docs/README.txt

     licensed under a license very similar to the BSD license, which can be seen at <http://www.fluffy.co.uk/boxbackup/license.html>.
 This component
     is NOT covered by the GPL.

+    The file boxbackup.patch contains a number of changes to Box Backup which are useful for Boxi.
+That file is under the same license as Box Backup, i.e. a BSD-like license, and copyright assigned to Ben Summers.

     Portions of Boxi are copied, based on or inspired by Box Backup itself, and it is not possible to compile Boxi without linking to the Box Backup